 - All other competent evidence of rehabilitation and present fitness including, but not limited to, letters of reference by persons who have been in contact with the applicant since the applicant’s release from local state or federal correctional institution.

-- If Human Resources determines the applicant should be denied employment solely or in part due to on the individual’s prior criminal conviction, Human Resources and the supervisor shall meet to discuss the recommendation.
+- If the College determines the candidate should be denied employment solely or in part due to on the individual’s prior criminal conviction, Human Resources, the College department and the College President shall meet to discuss the recommendation.